disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/State Department.md

 updated: 2025-08-04
 title: State Department
 tags:
-  - organization
-  - intelligence
+  - Organization
-  - government
+  - Government
   - USA
+  - Diplomatic
-  - diplomatic
+  - Foreign Policy
 description: The United States Department of State is the federal executive department responsible for the nation's foreign policy and international relations.
 ---
 The [[State Department]] serves as the federal executive department responsible for the [[United States]]' foreign policy and international relations.